origama/fhir-datasource/README.md

 #### Features

 - Configuration Panel : DRAFT
-- All other Panel are missing
+- All other panels are missing

 ### Developer TIPS

-It is developed merging concept from datasource template offered by grafana github.
+It is developed by merging concepts from the Grafana GitHub datasource template.
-We swithced from grunt to webpack.
+We switched from Grunt to Webpack.

 We discovered a clean template here: https://github.com/CorpGlory/grafana-plugin-template-webpack-typescript

-We made a very simplier docker-compose file to test locally the plugin You can find in dockerTest:
+We made a much simpler docker-compose file to test the plugin locally.
+You can find it in dockerTest:
  - base image selected
- - grafana plugins volume is mount on local dist
+ - Grafana plugins volume is mounted on local dist
  - port binding on 127.0.0.1:3000

-#### Usefull Reference
+#### Useful References

  - http://docs.grafana.org/plugins/developing/development/
  - http://docs.grafana.org/plugins/developing/datasources/